 - Complete and submit all monthly reflections.

-- Document time spent in a laboratory setting (Module 2 only).
+- Document time spent in a laboratory setting in Module 2.

-- Attend research progress check-in during Module 2.
+- Attend monthly research progress check-in during Module 2.

 - Compose a scientific manuscript.

 - Create a poster display centered on individual research.

 - Present findings to institution faculty, staff, and community partners.